mikeallen39/open-notebooklm/README.md

 ## Usage

-1. **Set up API Key(s):**
-   For this project, I am using LLama 3.3 70B hosted on Fireworks API as its JSON Mode supports passing a pydantic object.
-So, please set the API key as the `FIREWORKS_API_KEY` environment variable
+1. **Set up the environment variables:** copy the `set_env.sh` file to a new file `env.sh` which is owned by you(it will not be tracked by git), and set the environment variables to your own values.
+Then run it with `source env.sh`.

 2. **Run the application:**
    ```bash